Biden appeals to young voters in U.S. West as midterms near | Politics

 Biden appeals to young voters in U.S. West as midterms near

-Biden's three-day campaign swing started in Albuquerque, New Mexico’s largest city, where he spoke at a community college on his cancellation of billions of dollars in student debt.
+Biden's three-day tour began in Albuquerque, New Mexico’s largest city, where he spoke at a community college on his cancellation of billions of dollars in student debt.
 The president addressed students in a safe congressional district for Democrats as polls showed New Mexico Governor Michelle Lujan Grisham leading Republican challenger Mark Ronchetti, a former television weatherman, by around six percentage points.

 U.S. President Joe Biden appealed to young voters in New Mexico on Thursday as part of his final major campaign swing ahead of midterm elections that the White House seeks to turn into a referendum on Republicans, and Republicans into a vote on Biden.
-Biden's three-day campaign swing started in Albuquerque, New Mexico’s largest city, where he spoke at a community college on his cancellation of billions of dollars in student debt.
+Biden's three-day tour began in Albuquerque, New Mexico’s largest city, where he spoke at a community college on his cancellation of billions of dollars in student debt.

 The president addressed students in a safe congressional district for Democrats as polls showed New Mexico Governor Michelle Lujan Grisham leading Republican challenger Mark Ronchetti, a former television weatherman, by around six percentage points.
-The New Mexico contest echoes political battles nationwide where Democratic governors are locked in competitive races.
+New Mexico's contests echo political battles nationwide.

-Lujan Grisham, a member of a powerful New Mexico political family, has made maintaining access to abortion the centerpiece of her campaign.
+Lujan Grisham has made maintaining access to abortion the centerpiece of her campaign.
 Ronchetti proposes banning the procedure after 15 weeks, and has hammered Lujan Grisham on crime.
-Biden said his student debt policies and New Mexico's free college tuition program, among the largest in the country, were designed to encourage young Americans to get skills they needed to compete in a modern economy.
+Biden said his student debt policies and Lujan Grisham's free college tuition program, among the largest in the country, were designed to encourage young Americans to get skills they needed to compete in a modern economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)